 Mr. Niclas Weiler (Ericsson) presented the document.
 Mr. Niclas Weiler (Ericsson) added that the document is co-sourced by China Mobile.

 Mr. Tero Henttonen (Nokia) commented that extracting ASN.1 is indeed not fully sufficient and that any contents from the specification should be extractable, and asked if this is the intention of this document.
-Mr. Niclas Weiler (Ericsson) responded that it is the intention and that it is going to be much facter with text-based files than today where long time is taken for extracting such contents from many specification files.
+Mr. Niclas Weiler (Ericsson) responded that it is the intention and that it is going to be much faster with text-based files than today where long time is taken for extracting such contents from many specification files.

 Mr. Tero Henttonen (Nokia) further raised that "Create tables using code-based tool" is not really related to automation.
 Dr. David Mazzerese (Huawei) agreed and further commented that the bullet is already going into solutions and requires further discussion.
 Mr. Niclas Weiler (Ericsson) responded that the intention of the bullet point is that RAN5 has huge tables and it takes a lot of time to update the tables manually, and that it can be automated.
 For example, if tables are possible to be extracted in JSON format, it will be also possible to create tables in JSON format.